Great Basin Wildrye

 Smart Selection & Storage

-Choose grains that are whole and free from mold or discoloration; fresh grains should have a pleasant, earthy smell.
+Choose grains that are whole and free from mold or discoloration.
+Freshness is key for optimal flavor and nutrition.

-Store in a cool, dry place in an airtight container to prevent moisture and pests.
+Store in a cool, dry place in an airtight container to prolong shelf life and maintain quality.

 Myths vs Realities